 For adults*, the recommended daily intake of iodine is 0.15 milligrams (0.25 milligrams for pregnant and breastfeeding women) with a tolerable upper limit of 1.1 milligrams (meaning that iodine intake up to this level us unlikely to cause adverse health effects).
 This guideline varies slightly from country to country, so always check your country’s medical advice, or consult with a doctor if you’re unsure.

 Seaweed has been used to treat thyroid-related health problems for nearly 5,000 years.
 In 2,838 BCE, Emperor Shen Nung – regarded as the father of Chinese medicine and the inventor of acupuncture – wrote prescriptions for seaweed to treat goiter.
 Its use was noted again in China around a thousand years later, in 1600 BCE, where burnt sea sponge and seaweed were used to treat the disease.
-Jumping forward to 1811, French chemist Bernard Courtis noticed that seaweed being burnt to get potassium nitrate gave off a purple smoke.
+Jump forward to 1811, when French chemist Bernard Courtis noticed that the process of burning seaweed to extract potassium nitrate gave off a purple smoke.
 He identified that active element as iodine by oxidising the burnt seaweed with sulphuric acid.
 These were the beginnings of the public health successes we’ve seen with iodine today.

 However, The American Thyroid Association has estimated that around 30% of the world’s population is at risk of iodine deficiency, and that 5% of Europe’s population has either undiagnosed or diagnosed hypothyroidism.
 Adding just a pinch of seaweed or seaweed salt to your meal each day is a really great way to maintain a healthy thyroid, and keep your body in balance.

 |Arctic Seaweed Salt